-In the world of vehicle detection and automatic number plate recognition (ANPR), the golden rule is simple: you blink, you lose.
+In the world of vehicle detection and automatic number plate recognition (ANPR, also known as LPR for license plate recognition), the golden rule is simple: you blink, you lose.
 Accurate triggering makes or breaks your ANPR project.
 Too many missed vehicles, and you miss out on income.
 False-positive readings can lead to complications, and extra manual checks to ensure accuracy cost time and money.

-Therefore, avoiding these mistakes via the accurate triggering of ANPR cameras is the most crucial part of adequately operating a traffic monitoring system.
-Recently, however, ANPR camera manufacturers have started to provide software-based triggering options in their products.
+Therefore, avoiding these mistakes via the accurate triggering of license plate recognition cameras is the most crucial part of adequately operating a traffic monitoring system.
+Recently, however, license plate camera manufacturers have started to provide software-based triggering options in their products.
 These virtual triggers are quite innovative and require fewer moving parts in the plate recognition camera.
 But if that’s the case and software-based license plate capturing solutions are the future, why are we talking about laser triggering?

 Why Accurate Triggering Matters…